Mukesh00700/SymonSays/README.md

-# SymonSays
+# Symon Says
-it is simple and easy to made game.
+A simple and a interactive color sequence memorization game, with increasing level of difficulty.